How do I know when to outsource bookkeeping?

 - Tracking tax deductions

 - And so much more!

 Professional Bookkeepers have a wide range of knowledge.
-They continuously stay up-to-date about the most important issues your small business may face when it comes to keeping good records, staying compliant with Canada Revenue Agency (CRA) and ensuring that your spending isn’t more than necessary.
-Remember, without a set of records, you have nothing to show for all your hard work.
-If CRA comes knocking it can be a very tedious, unpleasant and expensive lesson to learn when you don’t have good records.
+They continuously stay up-to-date about the most important issues your small business may face regarding keeping good records, staying compliant with Canada Revenue Agency (CRA) and ensuring that your spending isn’t more than necessary.
+Remember, you have nothing to show for all your hard work without a set of records.
+If CRA comes knocking, it can be a very tedious, unpleasant and expensive lesson to learn when you don’t have good records.

-Bookkeepers understand the bookkeeping cycle and how to help a business keep compliant with CRA deadlines – they can save you money by preventing penalties and interest.
-Beyond helping you keep compliant, bookkeepers can also liaise with the year-end accountant to save you time, confusion and frustration on your business taxes.
+Bookkeepers understand the bookkeeping cycle and how to help a business comply with CRA deadlines – they can save money by preventing penalties and interest.
+Beyond helping you comply, bookkeepers can also liaise with the year-end accountant to save you time, confusion and frustration on your business taxes.